-If you are considering supplementing your meals with Paleo fast food options, I would generally suggest making meals in bulk at home or consider one of the great nationwide Paleo delivery services offering frozen Paleo meals in to-go containers using ingredients like organic produce and grass fed proteins.
+If you are considering supplementing your meals with Paleo fast food options, I would generally suggest making meals in bulk at home or even consider one of the meal delivery services specializing in Paleo meals (here are my recommendations and factors to consider before buying).

 That said, when you are Paleo for a while, the realities of life tend to creep in.
 It’s one thing if you are doing a Whole 30 or other time limited program, but as you try to incorporate this way of eating into your life over the long term extenuating circumstances are bound to come up sometimes like wanting to meet a friend for a quick bite out.

 This guide is an attempt to help you find the least bad Paleo fast food options, to be able to put together a truly Paleo meal from the various fast food options out there.
 A couple of the places on this list may even surprise you, with ingredients that are grass fed, organic and on the whole, truly Paleo if you order wisely.